ksgolu/chat-app/README.md

 # chat-app

-# app can be found at:
 https://satyam-chat-app.herokuapp.com/

+Technology:
+1. Backend  : Node, express and Socket.io(Most popular library for socket programming)
+2. Frontend : HTML(handlebars)

 This app allow us to chat with a single person or with a group. when user join or leave chat group it notify you.
 All the connected user are listed in side panel of app. we can also share our location from chat room.
-Auto scrolling for better user experience
+It has features like Auto scrolling for better user experience.

 # How to use
 JUST TWO SIMPLE STEP